 apiVersion: apps/v1beta1 kind: Deployment metadata: name: clientapp labels: app: clientapp spec: replicas: 1 template: metadata: labels: app: clientapp spec: containers: - name: clientapp image: your-client-application-repo-path ports: - name: management-tcp containerPort: 8250 |

 Here, to connect to the cache, we do not need the IP addresses of the cache pods.
-The cache discovery service we created with the name “cacheServer” provides the IP address of cache pods to our client application at runtime.
-The NCache client has this built-in logic to talk to its named service and automatically discover all the underlying resources within the OpenShift Kubernetes platform.
+The Cache Discovery Service we created with the name “cacheServer” provides the IP address of cache pods to our client application at runtime.
+The NCache client has built-in logic to talk to its named service and automatically discover all the underlying resources within the OpenShift Kubernetes platform.

 Hence, the NCache client is intelligent enough to connect to a fully connected cluster by providing the name of the service.